Opinion | The GOP’s own star witness just blew up Trump’s ‘Hunterghazi’ smear

 The story they try to tell

-All this is supposed to show that Joe Biden corrupted Obama administration foreign policy on his son’s behalf.
+All this is supposed to show that Biden corrupted Obama administration foreign policy on his son’s behalf.

 But this “Hunterghazi” tale has been widely debunked.
-In reality, Burisma was not even being investigated at the time, and the former vice president was working to oust that Ukrainian prosecutor because the prosecutor himself was corrupt.
+In reality, Burisma was not even being investigated at the time, and the vice president was working to oust that Ukrainian prosecutor because the prosecutor himself was corrupt.

 That was the actual Obama administration policy, and this goal was backed by international institutions precisely because they had a stake in a corruption-free Ukraine.
-GOP Senators were briefed by Obama officials about this policy at the time, including about the conditioning of foreign aid, and had no objections to it.
+GOP senators were briefed by Obama officials about this policy at the time, including about the conditioning of foreign aid, and had no objections to it.

 Kent himself — that would be the Republicans’ own star witness — has now confirmed much of this, in testimony to the committee as part of the GOP’s own investigation.

-In that testimony, as the Democratic response to the GOP report details, Kent knocked down every key pillar of the GOP storyline:
+In that testimony, as the Democratic response to the GOP report details, Kent knocked down every key pillar of the GOP story line:

 - Kent debunked the idea that Burisma was protected from investigation, stating that “I did not witness any effort by any U.S. official to shield Burisma from scrutiny.”